LEVEL YOURSELF UP + ADVANCE ANY CAREER WITH BUSINESS SCHOOL

 Is the Cost of Business School Stopping You?

 Go to School Now + Pay Only When Employed!

-MentorWorks is changing the game when it comes to education finance and career enhancement tools, providing students with the flexibility to pursue their chosen career path with an ISA which is a flexible, innovative alternative to traditional, private loans.
+MentorWorks is changing the game when it comes to education finance and career enhancement tools, providing students with the flexibility to pursue their chosen career path with an ISA which is a flexible, innovative alternative to traditional fixed payment installment loans.

 As part of our innovative “fund and support” model, the MentorWorks Income Share Agreement (ISA) program – issued by Blue Ridge Bank, N.A. – offers ISA financing with career development and professional mentoring, as well as access to employers through our online Talent Accelerator Platform.

 To accelerate career paths for individuals interested in business administration, we’ve partnered with Brandeis University, enabling the university to offer ISA financing to complete their programs.
 Unlike a loan, students do not pay until they find a job and reach the minimum income threshold.

 Income Share Agreements (ISAs) are a flexible alternative to traditional fixed payment installment loans.
 Basically, students pay an affordable percentage of their future income for a set period of time, up to a maximum cap, without accruing interest.
 Unlike a loan, students do not pay until they find a job and reach the minimum income threshold.
 The payments adjust according to the level of the student’s income – providing downside protections for the student.
 ISAs may be issued by Blue Ridge Bank, N.A.